Felix Norton tells us how Woww offers expert WordPress services to help businesses build an online presence.

 Did you benefit from any government grants, and did that help keep your business afloat?

-Felix Norton: No, we felt that our success in the year didn’t warrant any investigation to such facilities and instead passed on information and opportunities to clients who needed it.
+Felix Norton: No, we felt that our success in the year didn’t warrant any investigation of such facilities and instead passed on information and opportunities to clients who needed it.

 Your final thoughts?